fishpepper/OpenSky/README.md

 # OpenSky

+Note: THIS IS WORK IN PROGRESS.
+      USE AT YOUR OWN RISK !!!

-this is an open source implementation for the frsky protocol on a cc2510 chip (e.g. on a vd5m)
+This is an open source implementation for the frsky protocol on a cc2510 chip.
+This is compatible to a DIY RX or can be flashed onto a FrSky vd5m.

-_WARNING_: USE AT YOUR OWN RISK!
-I AM NOT RESPONSIBLE FOR ANY DAMAGE/INJURIES CAUSED BY USING THIS CODE!

-This is for educational purposes only, running the VD5M with this code will probably void its FCC compliance and might void any transmission laws depending on your country!

-Please note that the cc2510 withour a PA chip as on the VD5M has limited range, DO NOT use this on a bigger Quadcopter.
-Its meant to be used on indoor and/or small vehicles.

-# Features

-Note: work in progress. not everything is implemented yet
+This implementation will give you full 8-Channel CPPM output, full telemetry (2Channels Analog + RSSI) and much more :)

+Note: this will not work on any other Frsky RXs as they do not use a different processor.

+_Features_:
 * completely open source (compiles with the opensource sdcc compiler)
 * fully compatible to frsky 2-way protocol
-* [*] 8 Channel PPM output
+* 8 Channel PPM output
-* [*] failsafe (constant, stopped ppm output)
+* failsafe (constant, stopped ppm output)
 * 2 analog telemetry channels
-* [*] builtin APA102 Led control
+* builtin APA102 Led control (maps to any a ppm channel)

-[*] = not yet implemented.
+_WARNINGS_:
+* USE AT YOUR OWN RISK!
+* I AM NOT RESPONSIBLE FOR ANY DAMAGE/INJURIES CAUSED BY USING THIS CODE!
+* IF YOU BRICK YOUR RX DURING THE FLASH UPGRADE IT IS YOUR FAULT
+* THERE IS NO WAY TO GO BACK TO THE ORIGINAL FIRMWARE ONCE YOU FLASH THIS CODE!

+This is for educational purposes only, running the VD5M with this code will probably void its FCC compliance and might void any transmission laws depending on your country!

+Please note that the cc2510 without an external PA chip as on the VD5M will have limited range, DO NOT use this on a bigger Quadcopter.
+Its meant to be used on indoor and/or small vehicles.

+# Connections

+CH1 = ?
+CH2 = ADC0
+CH3 = ADC1
+CH4 = CPPM OUT
+CH5 = Debug UART (if compiled with debug enabled)

+(CH1 is at the same side as the LEDs)

+# BUGS

+please report any bugs!

 # Flashing

 You will need a CC debugger or an arduino flashed with this code in order to program the cc2510: https://github.com/fishpepper/CC2510Lib
 (theres a python script to flash the cc2510 in that repo as well)

-Connections: TODO
+Connections:

+It is handy to mount a 5pin Molex Picoblade connector to the 5pin ISP connection on the side of the vd5m.
+This way it is easy to upgrade firmware.

+ISP Port connection on vd5m
+[1] = VCC (3.3V)
+(2) = P2_1 = DBG DATA
+(3) = P2_2 = DBG CLOCK
+(4) = GND
+(5) = RESET

+(pin 1 is on the same side as CH1-5)

 # Notes to Developers